Santa Monica resorts and hotels are among the best in Los Angeles.

 I've always loved the seemingly discordant decor for its sophisticated, inviting vibe that makes for a lively setting for sunset cocktails.
 Read more about the Viceroy Santa Monica here.

-How does a beach city of 8.3 walkable square miles and a broad, 3.5-mile stretch of coastline play host to so many luxury resorts and hotels?
+How does a beach city of 8.3 walkable square miles and a vast, 3.5-mile stretch of coastline play host to so many luxury resorts and hotels?

 Even more curious is how they blend perfectly into the landscape, and how celebrities from around the world come to these resorts and boutique hotels with little fanfare.
 How does Santa Monica pull this off?
 Magic.